 In today’s world where living healthy and maintaining immunity is of utmost priority, it is also important that we are aware of other factors that may affect our overall health and take necessary precautions.

-In this article, let’s look at the 7 lesser-known ways how a winter season can affect your body and health.
+In this article, let’s look at the lesser-known ways how a winter effects your body and health.

 Asthma itself is an uncomfortable health condition that makes it a strenuous task to breathe normally.